-The aquatic food product surveillance program consists of both fish and shellfish.
+The Aquatic Food Product Surveillance Program consists of both fish and shellfish.
 A variety of fish species are collected at locations near and downstream of the site in order to quantify possible impacts of fish consumption.
-The shellfish surveillance program is designed to quantify any effect of SRS operations on shellfish downstream of the site on the coast near Savannah, Georgia.
-Samples of oysters and crabs are collected and analyzed.
+The Shellfish Surveillance Program is designed to quantify any effect of SRS operations on shellfish downstream of the site on the coast near Savannah, Georgia.
+Samples of two types of shellfish, such as oysters and crabs are collected and analyzed.
+The shellfish sampled in a calendar year are based on the robustness of the harvest.
 Details of the program are identified in Table 8.10, Aquatic Food Product Surveillance.
-The SRS Fish Sampling and Analytical Plan is revised every five years and submitted for SCDHEC and Georgia Department of Natural Resources (GDNR) review.
+The SRS Fish Sampling and Analytical Plan, and Shellfish Sampling and Analytical Plan, are reviewed annually with revisions made, as needed, and submitted for SCDHEC and Georgia Department of Natural Resources review.